 When wood glue is added to this joint, you get a very strong connection.

 The box joint is often used to make drawers or wooden boxes.

-The pocket joint is an extension on the butt joint
+The pocket joint is an extension of the butt joint.

 By drilling a pilot hole at an angle on one side, you can insert a screw that pulls the two planks together and connects them.